 How and why did you start training?

-Since I was very young, the aesthetic and muscular physiques of some comic book heroes caught my attention, I admired a lot and aspired to one day be able to resemble the register of a muscular, aesthetic body with visible definition.
+From a very young age, the aesthetic and muscular physiques of some comic book heroes caught my attention, I greatly admired them and aspired to one day be able to resemble the record of a muscular, aesthetic body with visible definition.

-When I started high school I met a colleague who was already training and I decided to start training with him, but it was a year later, in 2011 just turned 17, that I really started training in earnest.
+When I entered secondary school I met a colleague who was already training and decided to start training with him, but it was a year later, in 2011, having just turned 17, that I really started training seriously.

-I signed up at a gym close to my school and started to dedicate myself and focus on trying to maximize my results, researching more and more about training, nutrition and supplementation, trying to gather as much knowledge as possible from different sources. of information.
+I signed up at a gym near my school and began to dedicate myself and focus on improving my results, researching more and more about training, nutrition and supplementation, trying to gather as much knowledge as possible from different sources. of information.

-I was testing the trial/error method in order to achieve the desired physical shape and over time I became more and more demanding with myself, always raising the bar to higher levels, always looking for new challenges and imposing new goals of way to get close to the shape you wanted.
+I was testing the trial/error method in order to achieve the desired physical shape and over time I became more and more demanding of myself, always raising the bar to higher levels, always looking for new challenges and imposing new fitness goals. way to get close to the shape you want.

 What made you want to compete?

-I think that what led me to compete was the fact that I like and take this lifestyle so seriously, to always look for more within this medium, both in terms of information and results, that's why competition fascinates me.
+I think what led me to compete was the fact that I liked and took this lifestyle so seriously, that I was always looking for more within this environment, both in terms of information and results, which is why competition fascinates me.

-It's not just for the simple fact of competing against other athletes, but also for the curiosity of living and knowing how to prepare, being able to learn and get to know our body better during this process and extracting as much information as possible from that experience.
+It's not just for the simple fact of competing against other athletes, but also for the curiosity of living and knowing how to prepare, being able to learn and get to know our body better during this process and extract the maximum information from this experience.

-Another of the reasons why I decided to compete in the Men's Physique category was because I thought my body had some lines that fit the standard of the category, the way of presentation on stage and the whole concept of this new aspect of bodybuilding fascinated me. me for the fact that it is a category very focused on the aesthetics, balance and harmony of the male body.
+Another reason why I decided to compete in the Men's Physique category was because I thought my body had some lines that fit the category's standard, the way I presented myself on stage and the whole concept of this new aspect of bodybuilding fascinated me. me because it is a category very focused on the aesthetics, balance and harmony of the male body.

-My diet varies according to the phase and physical condition in which I find myself, in any case I will leave here a little of my daily life in terms of food, stressing that I never miss any meal and leave space for one once a week for a free meal when I find myself in the off-season.
+My diet varies depending on the phase and physical condition I am in, in any case I will leave here a little of what my day-to-day life is like in terms of nutrition, stressing that I never miss a meal and leave space for one once a week for a free meal when I find myself in the off-season.

 - Meal 1